earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 <figcaption>Using `fzf` to locate the generated images for this post.</figcaption>
 </div>

-If `funky` and `broot` improved my productivity then more tools could only improve it more, right?
+If `funky` and `broot` improved my productivity, then more tools could only improve it more.
 So I headed over to [Lobste.rs](https://lobste.rs/s/yfgwjr/what_interesting_command_line_tools_do) and asked what other tools people were using.  `FZF` came up quite a bit, and I've started using it myself now.

 [FZF](https://github.com/junegunn/fzf) is a command-line fuzzy finder.
 It's fast, and it interactively lets you filter options down based on a fuzzy keyword match in many places where you need to input a value at the command-line.

 If you install the included shortcuts (`/usr/local/opt/fzf/install`), you can use `**` anywhere and get an interactive fuzzy finder to narrow down to the desired path. `FZF` also makes searching your `history` much faster.

-It's a unix filter that reads in input, shows you an interactive list that you filter down and then sends the selected item out the other side but describing that way undersells its usefulness.
+It's a UNIX filter that reads in input, shows you an interactive list that you filter down, and then sends the selected item out the other side but describing that way undersells its usefulness.

 I recommend watching this video where Alexey Samoshkin walks through many possible uses for `FZF` with a soothing piano playing in the background: